top of page

 Grief Support Events for Children, Youth and Families

-Following an eight week one-to-one session, current clients and their families may be invited to engage in group activities such as:
+may be invited to engage in group activities such as:

 Family Art Night

-Children and Youth, along with their families, are invited to create art and special commemorative pieces together, in memory of their loved one.
+Children and youth, along with their families, are invited to create art and special commemorative pieces together, in memory of their loved one.

 In the spring, youth are invited on a journey of facing their fears.
 Sometimes our grief journey can be scary, just like a high ropes course, but this obstacle course will encourage clients to take one step at a time.
-This adventure course supports youth in finding healthy ways of working through their grief within a supportive community
+This adventure course supports youth in finding healthy ways of working through their grief within a supportive community.

 Click for more information